eezstreet/SWATEliteForce/README.md

 - Fixed SEF bug: Beanbag shotguns had wrong compliance animation for AI-controlled officers
 - Fixed SEF bug: M16A1 had 30 round magazine for JSP and JHP ammo and 20 round magazine for others (now it's 20 rounds for all)
 - Fixed SEF bug: Manager on Meat Barn had a ridiculously high amount of morale (3.0)
+- Fixed SEF bug: Officers would report Fields as being down instead of Jackson
 - Fixed TSS/SEF bug: Suspects could be "juked" by running in a circle around them and/or spamming crouch, which would foil their AI and prevent them from firing.
 This was more pronounced in SEF since enemies take longer to fire their weapon.
 - (possibly) fixed TSS bug: Suspects weren't alerted when they got hit by a less lethal effect like a taser, so you could stand behind them and spam the taser without them even being aware of your presence.
 - Fixed TSS bug: Grenade launchers had wrong compliance animation for AI-controlled officers